galsang/ABCNN/README.md

 # ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs

+#### \[Warning\]: Some people have reported that there are some bugs that losses go to NaN in case of ABCNN-2 and 3.
+(I don't know the exact condition where the bugs appear.)
+Unfortunately, I have no plan to revise the code around the corner.
+Please be careful when using the code or please send me the pull requests when your revised version of the code works properly.
+Thanks.

 This is the implementation of **ABCNN**, which is proposed by [Wenpeng Yin et al.](https://arxiv.org/pdf/1512.05193.pdf), on **Tensorflow**.
 It includes all 4 models below:
 - BCNN